AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When rolling out a parent page from a translation project, the language-specific child pages are deleted (NPR-36998).

 * When creating a translation project, cyclic referencing of the pages triggers a launch which results in an error (CQ-4332982).

+* The experience fragment link in the translated experience fragment and page contains the launch reference (NPR-37649).

 ### Sling {#sling-65110}